s2t2/tic-tac-toe-py/README.md

 pip install -r requirements.txt
 ```

+> FYI: see the ["requirements.txt"](/requirements.txt) file for a list of packages that will be installed

 > NOTE: if this command throws an error like "Could not open requirements file: [Errno 2] No such file or directory", make sure you are running it from the repository's root directory, where the requirements.txt file exists (see the initial `cd` step above).

 ## Usage